 - Backgrounds in health and/or education are desirable but not required

 The primary role of an equine assistant is to assist with equine warm ups prior to lesson time, including fetching and releasing horses prior to and after warm ups or lesson, grooming and tacking, and horse stretches after work day.
 Equine assistants may also be asked to prepare or breakdown an arena for a lesson, clean barn aisle, tack and tack area, and record documentation related to horse use or activity assigned.
 Space is limited.

-- An Equine Assistant must be 18 years old or older and fulfill all the prerequisites for a lesson assistant (Tier II) as well as:
+An Equine Assistant must be 18 years old or older and fulfill all the prerequisites for a Tier I and II as well as: